Mt. Baldy Day Trip

 .

 Alltrails.com has 59 trails on its Mt Baldy site with only 2 of these being rated as easy hikes.
-15 of the trails are dog friendly but on at least a few of these, there is significant elevation gain with loose rock underfoot and cliff edges so perhaps choose carefully based on your comfort level and the safety for your dog.
-I find that Mt Baldy is a 10,000 foot peak and despite LA being consistently balmy, temperatures on the mountain can be bone chilling with real winds.
+15 of the trails are Dog Friendly but on at least a few of these, there is significant elevation gain with loose rock underfoot and cliff edges so perhaps choose carefully based on your comfort level and the safety for your dog.
+Mt Baldy is a 10,000 foot peak and despite LA being consistently balmy, temperatures on the mountain can be bone chilling with real winds.
 In the winter, snow and unstable terrain can make this mountain one of the most treacherous trips.
 Alltrails.com lists the main hike as “hard” and further states that it is highly challenging.
 The comments section lists many people who turned back mid-hike due to the dangers of low or no visibility and high winds.
-If you live in LA, you respect this mountain because we have all heard of hikers that have fallen or spent a night in the cold winter weather up there.
+If you live in LA, you respect this mountain because we have all heard of hikers that have fallen or have spent a terrifying night in the cold winter weather up there.
 So take this and actually all hikes seriously!

-This mountain can be deceptive to those expecting Southern California temperatures and climate.
+expecting Southern California temperatures and climate.

 If you understand Mt Baldy’s risks, this can be one of the most rewarding hikes with spectacular views close in to Los Angeles.
 As with all trips, long and short, research the weather forecast before you go.
 Mountain-forecast.com provides excellent updated weather conditions including details for each elevation.
 You can find out the wind conditions, upcoming precipitation and predicted temperature ranges for each altitude.
 You can also contact the Mt Baldy Visitor Center where you can learn about any trail closures and review the current fire conditions on their website.
 My go to guide for information on trails all over the world is Alltrails.com with it’s clear and up to date driving directions, trailhead locators, and detailed user provided content about each trail.
+As always, let someone know your plans for the day, download a trail map and carry a fully charged phone.